DaniilZinoviev/react-testing/README.md

-# react-testing
+# (Education) React testing
-[Education] Just a snapshot of my education
+Just a snapshot of my education